 Many moms-to-be count down the days until their next ultrasound, anxious to check in on their pregnancy and see how their little one is doing.
 But because ultrasounds aren’t recommended unless medically necessary, most healthy women only receive two scans during pregnancy, one in the first trimester and one in the second.
-But new research could change that, resulting in a third scan later in pregnancy that could help prevent a key complication that affects 1 in 25 births, per the American Pregnancy Association.
+But new research could change that, resulting in a third scan later in pregnancy that could help prevent a key complication that affects 3-4% of all pregnancies, per the American Journal of Ob/Gyn.

 What does it mean when your baby is breech?

 Breech presentation is when the baby is in a feet- or butt-down position prior to birth — ideally, babies are in a head-down position, which makes vaginal birth easier and less risky, according to the American College of Obstetricians and Gynecologists (ACOG).
-For example, if a breech baby is delivered vaginally, it may lead to scary issues such as a prolapsed umbilical cord (when the umbilical cord drops into the vagina ahead of the baby, which means it could become compressed and cut off oxygen and other nutrients to the baby), or the baby’s head or shoulders could get stuck in the mom’s pelvis.
+For example, if a breech baby is delivered vaginally, it may lead to less severe yet still scary issues such as a prolapsedumbilical cord (when the umbilical cord drops into the vagina ahead of the baby, which means it could become compressed and cut off oxygen and other nutrients to the baby), or the baby’s head or shoulders could get stuck in the mom’s pelvis, which are serious complications that can lead to infant morbidity and mortality.
 Typically, breech presentation is diagnosed a few weeks before the due date — a health care provider places their hands on the mom’s lower belly to feel where the baby’s head, back, and buttocks are.
 But sometimes, breech babies go undetected.

 To wit: In the study, published in PLOS Medicine by researchers at the University of Cambridge, 3,869 women in England who were pregnant for the first time received screening ultrasounds at 36 weeks of pregnancy—and 179 (or 4.6%) were diagnosed with breech presentation during these scans.